davidhenty/sandcolour/README.md

-This is a fun exercise to get a nice colour palette for the [Abelian sandpile model](https://en.wikipedia.org/wiki/Abelian_sandpile_model) used for the coursework on the 2025/26 on-campus run of the Message-Passing Programming course.
+This is a fun exercise to get a nice colour palette for the [Abelian sandpile model](https://en.wikipedia.org/wiki/Abelian_sandpile_model) which I used for the coursework on the 2025/26 on-campus run of the Message-Passing Programming course.
 It's a very simple 2D cellular automaton where you have piles of grans of sand at each cell.
 The only rule is that, each step, if a pile is four or more grains high it